tomquist/ReverseJson/README.md

 # ReverseJson

-Generate data models from json data
+## Introduction
+Generate data model code and JSON-parser code from JSON-files.
+Currently you can generate Swift and Objective-C code.

+##Usage
+To create a Swift data model:

+	./ReverseJson swift User testModel.json

+To create an Objective-C data model:

+    ./ReverseJson objc User testModel.json

+## Demo
-Turns this
+Turns this:

 	{
 	  "name": "Tom",